giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The generated section-property report is then checked against the official NREL 5-MW tower data reported in Table 6-1.
 In this comparison, the CSF sectional quantities reproduce the reference stiffness values with direct correspondence:

+> **Note on the NREL tower reference data.**
+> The validation uses the official NREL 5-MW tower data from NREL/TP-500-38060, Section 6, Table 6-1, “Distributed Tower Properties”.
+The table reports the distributed quantities along the tower elevation, including `TMassDen`, `TwFAStif`, `TwSSStif`, `TwGJStif`, and `TwEAStif`.
+The geometric dimensions used to generate these values require one clarification: Section 6 first reports the DOWEC-derived tower dimensions as base diameter/thickness `6.0 m / 0.027 m` and top diameter/thickness `3.87 m / 0.019 m`, but then states that the wall thickness was increased by 30% before producing the final distributed tower properties.
+Therefore, the CSF model uses the same diameters, but the increased wall thicknesses: `t_base = 0.027 × 1.30 = 0.0351 m` and `t_top = 0.019 × 1.30 = 0.0247 m`.

 - `Ix` corresponds to `TwFAStif`;
 - `Iy` corresponds to `TwSSStif`;
 - `J_sv_cell` corresponds to `TwGJStif`;